trybick/rust-learning-projects/Readme.md

 *******
 ```

-6. [ ] Develop a programme that uses a randomly generated number to select 1 of 3 (or more) functions to show the user.
 7. [ ] Guessing game. ask the user to guess a number between 1 and a 100.
 If you guessed correctly, it will say you win.
 If you're too high or too low it will also let you know.
 8. [ ] Create a programme which generates Fibonacci series til a number 'n', where 'n' is entered by the user.
 Eg if the user enters 10 then the output would be: `1 1 2 3 5 8`
 9. [ ] Given a string, determine how many of the characters are vowels and how many are consonants.
 Terminate the string when the input character encountered is non-alphabetic.